THE MEANING OF HUMAN-COMPUTER INTERACTION

 (Swedish) example being found on the net.

-correcting some data existent in the great number of databases.
-What is worth
+data existent in the great number of databases.
+What is worth of reflection is

-of reflection is the difficulty and the amount of labor (including and
+the difficulty and the amount of labor (including and exceeding HCI) required

 Example